Skip to main content

 Chrome OS No

 1. Local user accounts only.
-In a multi-user environment on a single device the Sentry WiFi profile may need to be pushed for each user.
+In a multi-user environment on a single device the Sentry WiFi profile will only function successful for a single user.
 Users must be logged in to associate to Sentry WiFi SSID.

 2. A passcode is required on the device while in Knox mode.